The $2$-Selmer group of a number field and heuristics for narrow class groups and signature ranks of units: Introduction

 Our first main result is the following theorem (Theorem \ref{theorem:imSelmaxisotropic}).

 \begin{nonumtheorem} The image of the $2$-Selmer signature map $\phi : \Sel_2(K) \to V_\infty \perp V_2$ is a maximal totally isotropic subspace. \end{nonumtheorem}

-The spaces $V_\infty$ and $V_2$ have, separately, been introduced in previous work (see Remark \ref{rem:history1}).
-The advantage to the current approach, combining the two spaces $V_\infty$ and $V_2$, is that we can prove (in the Appendix with Richard Foote) a fundamental structure theorem (Theorem \ref{thm:structuretheorem}) for maximal totally isotropic subspaces of such orthogonal direct sums.
-This structure theorem allows us to compute the probability that a subspace of $V_\infty \perp V_2$ is isomorphic to a given maximal totally isotropic subspace (Theorem \ref{theorem:Sprobability}).
-This in turn allows us to give several precise conjectures related to the size of the narrow class group of $K$ and of the group of possible signatures of units of $K$.
+The spaces $V_\infty$ and $V_2$ have, separately, been studied (see Remark \ref{rem:history1}), however the observation that the image is a {\it maximal} totally isotropic subspace, which follows from a computation of the relevant dimensions, has been missed in previous work.
+This observation is crucial, because we can prove (in the Appendix with Richard Foote) a fundamental structure theorem (Theorem \ref{thm:structuretheorem}) for maximal totally isotropic subspaces of orthogonal direct sums such as $V_\infty \perp V_2$.
+This structure theorem then allows us to compute the probability that a subspace of $V_\infty \perp V_2$ is isomorphic to a given maximal totally isotropic subspace (Theorem \ref{theorem:Sprobability}), which in turn then allows us to give several precise conjectures related to the size of the narrow class group of $K$ and of the group of possible signatures of units of $K$.

 To state these conjectures, first recall that the \defi{$2$-rank}, $\rk_2(A)$, of an abelian group $A$ is the dimension of $A/2A$ as a vector space over $\F_2$.
 If $A$ is finite, then $\rk_2(A)=\dim A[2]$, where $A[2]=\{x \in A : 2x=0\}$ is the subgroup of elements of order dividing 2, and if $A$ is an elementary abelian $2$-group, we have $\order{A} = 2^{\rk_2(A)}$.